 Class 3

-The team in Class 3 are Miss Sabin (Class teacher), Miss Phillips (Teaching Assistant) and Mrs Bullett (Wednesdays)
+The team in Class 3 are Miss Sabin (Class teacher) and Miss Phillips (Teaching Assistant).
+Mrs Richardson (HLTA) and Mrs Newman (TA) teach Class 3 on Wednesdays.

 Our staff team in Class 3 have years of experience teaching Y3 and Y4s in school.
 We consider ourselves very blessed to grow our learners though their lower key stage 2 journey, helping them discover more about the world around them and broaden their experiences.
 We are committed to providing your child with excellent lessons and a broad range of subjects and topics, holding the highest expectations for them.